koukibadr/Searchable-Listview/README.md

   ///An async callback invoked when dragging down the list
-  ///if onRefresh is nullable the drag to refresh is not applied final Future<void> Function()? onRefresh;
+  ///if onRefresh is nullable the drag to refresh is not applied late Future<void> Function()? onRefresh;

-  ///indicates whether the ssliver scroll effect will be applied
-  ///on the listview and search field or not
+  ///Builder callback required  when using [seperated] constructor
+  ///return the Widget that will seperate all the elements inside the list late Widget Function(BuildContext, int)? seperatorBuilder;

+  ///The scroll direction of the list
-  ///by default sliverScrollEffect == [false] final bool sliverScrollEffect;
+  ///by default [Axis.vertical]
+  final Axis scrollDirection;

 ```

+### Migration:
+- If you are using the 1.5.3 version or older and you are using `sliverScrollEffect` parameter, for 1.6.0 version and above this parameter is replaced with a constructor `SearchableList.sliver`

 ## Implementation